Photos by Brian Addison.

 Certainly the odd man out in the group of established political veterans, Richard Camp has no Facebook, no Twitter, no website—really no connection to technology on any level, a stance he took quite staunchly throughout the forum.

 “I rode my bike to file my [candidacy papers] at City Hall and I rode my bike here tonight,” Camp said.

 Camp encouraged to find a difference between “commuter bicyclists” and “recreational bicyclists,” attempting to provide the former with more structured routes that lack interference with both cars and casual riders.
 Additionally, Camp wanted to see more accessibility for bikes: more bike racks on buses, more bike racks on the streets, more bikes and more bikes.

 “The West Side?
-I have no shame in being blasphemous, but the West Long Beach is unlivable.
+I have no shame in being blasphemous, but the West Long Beach is an unlivable hellhole.
 The residents should leave and we should turn the entire area into an industrial zone.”

 Though not entirely off base, Camp lacked the knowledge of civic infrastructure.
 Surely, more bike racks on buses would be great; that, however, extends their lengths and thereby alters their turn limits.
 Surely, having open obstacles throughout for skaters might encourage them to stick to specific routes; that, however, opens the City for liability for pedestrians happening to wander in their way.